Note: The following article is for US readers. For UK readers, see this article about avoiding capital gains tax.

 When you sell something (such as a share of stock) for more than you paid for it, you’re generally going to be taxed on the increase in value.
 This increase in value is known as a “capital gain.”

-The amount of gain is calculated as the proceeds received from the sale, minus your “adjusted cost basis.”
+The amount of gain is calculated as the proceeds received from the sale, minus your “cost basis” in the asset.

-In most cases, your adjusted cost basis in an asset is simply the amount that you paid for that asset.
-(Note: This includes any brokerage fees that you paid on the transaction.)
+In most cases, your cost basis in an asset is simply the amount that you paid for that asset.
+(Note: This includes any brokerage commissions that you paid on the transaction.)

-EXAMPLE: Lauren buys a share of Google stock for $250, including brokerage fees.
+EXAMPLE: Lauren buys a share of Google stock for $250, including brokerage commissions.
 She owns it for two years and then sells it for $400.
-Her adjusted cost basis is the amount she paid for it: $250.
+Her cost basis is the amount she paid for it: $250.
 Her gain will be calculated as follows:

 $400 (proceeds from sale)